v0.11.0 · AGPL-3.0 · Node.js >= 24

 bfs pull Restore files from backup

-bfs status Show vault health and version info
+bfs status Show backup health and version info

-bfs recovery Rebuild vault config from provider shards
+bfs recovery Rebuild backup config from provider pieces

 bfs prune Delete old backup versions